A Tuning for Guitar – How to Tune Your Guitar Into A-Standard

 5. Then tune the 2nd (B) string down a perfect 5th to E

-6. Lastly, take the 1st (E) (thinnest string) and tune it down a perfect 5th to A
+6. Lastly, take the 1st (high E) string and tune it down a perfect 5th to A

 how-to-tune-to-standard-a-tuning

 So, that’s it.
-You are all tuned up to Standard A.
+You’re tuned down to Standard A!

 Things to keep in mind when tuning to Standard A

-1. Its a good practice to keep a chromatic tuner handy when tuning the guitar.
+1. It’s good practice to keep a chromatic tuner handy when tuning the guitar.
 This will ensure that your new tuning is as accurate as possible.

-2. Also make sure to use a heavier gauge string set when tuning to such a lower tuning like Standard A. This will provide sufficient tension and prevent your guitar to go out of tune.
+3. Make sure you use a heavier gauge string set when tuning to a low tuning like Standard A. This will provide sufficient tension and help to prevent your guitar from going out of tune.

-As mentioned above, Standard A tuning involves tuning the strings extremely lower ( down a 5th) than the regular standard tuning.
-This results in producing a much heavier sound when a lot of gain and distortion is added.
+As mentioned above, Standard A tuning involves tuning the strings extremely low (down a 5th) compared to regular standard tuning.
+This results in producing a much heavier sound, which often works well with a lot of gain and distortion for a really heavy rock or metal guitar sound.

 There are tons of metal songs that use the Standard A tuning, but one of the most popular ones is ‘These Walls’ by Dream Theater from their 2005 album, ‘Octavarium’.

-John Petrucci is known for using a variety of tunings across the band’s discography and through the song ‘These Walls’ he perfectly showcased how to put this extremely heavy, Standard A tuning to work.
+John Petrucci is known for using a variety of tunings across the band’s discography, and in ‘These Walls’ he perfectly showcases how to put this extremely heavy, Standard A tuning to work.

-With some amazing chord voicing, killer riffings, and clean playing, this song can easily get a place in your playlist.
-Petrucci used his custom “John Petrucci BFR” guitar to record this song.
+With some amazing chord voicing, killer riffs, and clean playing, this song is definitely worth a listen (and maybe even a jam?!).
+Petrucci used his custom “John Petrucci BFR” guitar to record this song, which is a baritone guitar.

 Apart from that, Petrucci also used standard A tuning in songs like ‘Blind Faith’ from ‘Six Degrees of Inner Turbulence’ album and ‘Viper King’ from the ‘Distance Over Time’ album.